basho/basho_docs/source/languages/en/timeseries/using/configuring.md

 Additionally, the fields declared in the keys must have the flag `not null`.

 ####Primary Key
 The `PRIMARY KEY` describes the partition and local keys.
+The partition key and the local key need to h

 #####Partition Key
 The partition key is defined as the three named fields in brackets: